|

 Roose (Davies) - Blew, C.Morris

-After half-time, Billy Matthews
+After half-time, Billy Mathews

 took up the position vacated by Teddy Hughes, and the Welsh played